arejula27/devbox-tutorial/devbox-tutorial/step5/text.md

 # Create your own script, part 2

-Okay, in case you haven't done it, let's enter the devbox.json file using `nano devbox.json`.
+Okay, in case you haven’t done it yet, let’s open the `devbox.json` file using `nano devbox.json`{{exec}}.

-Now, after the definition of the py script (the fourth line starting from the end) add a new line and write the following three lines:
+Now, after the definition of the `py` script (the fourth line from the bottom), add a new line and write the following three lines:

 ```JSON
 "test": [